jhajek/forge/_drafts/2022-06-16-on-prem-is-just-another-az.md

 * Services accessible via API over HTTP
 * Elastic Block and File Storage
 * Elastic Compute
-* Elastic Object Storage
+* Object Storage via HTTP
 * Identity and access management

-When you define Cloud in that Fashion, then on-prem can become just another AZ in your computing strategy.
+When you define Cloud in that fashion, then on-prem can become just another AZ in your computing strategy.
 That is why having your own on-prem cloud infrastructure is important -- not just for teaching.